One Day in Zermatt: Day Trip Itinerary, Map & Planning Tips

 So, this is our guide to visiting Zermatt for a day.
 I hope that this helps you plan your time and see the very best that this stunning mountain resort has to offer.

-TIP: If you found this guide useful, be sure to check out our Switzerland travel guide.
+TIP: If you found this guide helpful, be sure to check out our Switzerland travel guide.
 It contains an overview of all our articles about a big variety of popular destinations in Switzerland.
 Alternatively, see some of our favorites below!

 Some of our favorite places in Switzerland: